 1 // Pureed food is optional

 Try introducing textured and finger foods to children when they start eating solids.
-For example, bite-size pieces of soft fruit and vegetables.
-Or, you can totes skip pureed food altogether – omitting or quickly moving on from it will help a child’s development.
+This can help to prevent them from becoming fussy eaters down the track.
+Try bite-size pieces of soft fruit and vegetables.
+Or, you can skip pureed food altogether.
+Omitting or quickly moving on from it will help a child’s development.

 2 // Don’t mask flavours